-I lead design across the platforms, working at a micro and macro level with the multidisciplinary delivery teams.
+I led design across the platforms, working at a micro and macro level with the multidisciplinary delivery teams.
 I helped guide the strategic vision while also getting stuck into the nuts and bolts of delivering the platforms based on user needs.

 Some of the platforms we developed

 We realised early on that ease of adoption was key to service teams using our platforms.
 We invested a lot of time researching potential blockers to adoption across the platforms and prioritised features based on user needs.

 These common platforms are now used by thousands of services around government.
 They save tax-payer money and offer a better experience for users.
 They also save the teams building government services a lot of time, allowing them to focus on the problems bespoke to their service.

 Identifying and promoting the benefits